Discordi0/Practice/HBT/Skills Assessment/API Attacks.md

 ![](../../Img/Pasted%20image%2020251023180012.png)

-Tried to upluad a .pdf file (1mb BTW) and got an error
+Tried to upluad a .pdf file (1mb BTW) and got an error.
+Seams like i need to get the password to one of the accounts with the security question set to try and upload a CV and then get the file.